lucasmaiamoreira/kobe-predictor/README.md

 ## Uso

-## Para executar todo o processo desde o treinamento até o servidor do Streamlit:
+## Para executar todo o processo desde o servidor do Mlflow, treinamento até o servidor do Streamlit:

 Execute o seguinte comando no terminal, dentro do diretório do projeto: